Lennart05/toponym/README.md

 The toponym data comes from [GeoNames](https://www.geonames.org/) and will be automatically downloaded when you call any of the core functions.
-It is recommended to save the data of the countries you look at in the package directory.
+It is recommended to save the data of the countries you access in the package directory.
 This is the default option of the function `getData()` but it is possible to place it in the temporary folder by changing the parameter to `save = FALSE`.
+If you want to store data only temporary, you need to use `getData()` before any other function.
 Type `tempdir()` to find the temporary directory of the current session.
 For mapping purposes as well as region designations, the [geodata](https://cran.r-project.org/web/packages/geodata/index.html) package is used.
 It provides spatial data for all countries and regions available in this package.
 All maps are stored in the geodata package